Inside Country Club Park: San Ramon’s 1961–1965 model homes & neighborhood legacy

 As development pushed into a former walnut orchard, the builder preserved many of the mature trees, giving the neighborhood a wooded, pastoral charm that softened its sleek lines.
 Even today, the ghost of that orchard lingers in the layout, with gently curved streets and shady canopies that give it the warmth of an old country lane.

-County Club Park model homes
+The model homes of County Club Park

 Step onto Metairie Place at Belle Meade Drive, and you’re stepping into the heart of Country Club Park’s charm parade.
 This was more than a sales complex—it was a showcase of dreams, where 12 stunning models invited visitors to imagine life as a daily getaway.